 - Do talk to an attorney.
 The absolute best thing you can do for yourself is to hire an experienced federal criminal defense attorney who is knowledgeable about the crime for which you are being investigated.

-- Do be honest with your attorney.
+- Do be honest with your government investigations defense lawyer.
 We have a natural inclination to want to show our best side to those around us.
 This is not the time for pride.
-If you have information that may be damaging to your case, tell your attorney immediately.
+If you have information that may be damaging to your case, tell your government investigations defense attorney immediately.
 It’s best if he or she hears it from you so he or she can mitigate the damage.

 - Do organize yourself.
 Take notes on everything that is happening to you with regard to the investigation.
 Keep a journal of your memories of all of the events leading up to the investigation.
 Keep a record of everyone you’ve talked to about the case and what was said.
 Gather all documents and files that may have something to do with the investigation.